-Cemre Robinson, MD is an Assistant Professor of the Adrenal Steroid Disorders Program in the Division of Pediatric Endocrinology and Diabetes in the Jack and Lucy Clark Department of Pediatrics at the Icahn School of Medicine at Mount Sinai and Mount Sinai Kravis Children's Hospital working as part-time faculty.
+Cemre Robinson, MD is an Assistant Professor of Pediatrics in the Division of Pediatric Endocrinology and Diabetes in the Jack and Lucy Clark Department of Pediatrics at the Icahn School of Medicine at Mount Sinai and Mount Sinai Kravis Children's Hospital working as part-time faculty.
 She received her medical degree from the Mercer University School of Medicine in Georgia and completed her pediatric residency at the Lewis M. Fraad Department of Pediatrics, Albert Einstein College of Medicine at Jacobi Medical Center in New York.
 Dr. Robinson completed her fellowship training in Pediatric Endocrinology at the Eunice Kennedy Shriver National Institute of Child Health and Human Development at the National Institutes of Health in Bethesda, Maryland.
 Prior to joining Mount Sinai, she was an Assistant Professor of Pediatrics in the Section of Endocrinology at Yale School of Medicine.
-Her clinical and research work focused on the area of metabolic bone diseases as a recipient of an institutional K12 NIH grant.
-Dr. Robinson’s clinical focus is pediatric metabolic bone diseases, and growing expertise in the adrenal steroid disorders under the mentorship of Dr. Maria New.

-Dr. Robinson’s expertise is in metabolic bone diseases.
+Dr. Robinson’s expertise is in pediatric metabolic bone diseases.
 She is the director of The Mount Sinai Pediatric Bone Health Program and she is seeing patients in the weekly Pediatric Bone Health Clinic and cares for children and adolescents with:

 - Vitamin D disorders